zchbrsn/Intro-to-Tool-Development/README.md

 ## Threading, multiprocessing, and asyncio

 This is a much more advanced topic, but the scanner can become even faster if tap into these synchronous programming elements and run each port scan concurrent to the others.

+# Brainstorming and Collaboration

+At this point, let's consider some ways we can achieve solutions personally or in our work environment using python and tools we have at our disposal.

+* Web scraping
+* Password cracking
+* Keylogger
+* Server/Client
+* Recreating OS binaries
+* Reading/writing files